 It’s all about the data.
 Rather than being swayed by marketing campaigns or fads, an independent advisor looks at data to choose the best equipment choice or service provider.
 Data is not subjective, the right advisors will accumulate it, assimilate it and translate it to inform their advice to you.

-An unbiased voice is vendor agnostic.
+An unbiased voice is a vendor-agnostic.
 What does this mean?
-You will get access to the best service providers at the best rates rather than being tied a specific vendor or manufacturer.
+You will get access to the best service providers at the best rates rather than being tied to a specific vendor or manufacturer.
 Leveraging past experiences and information on service levels, this neutrality leads to better outcomes and pricing for you.
-Also, vendor neutrality means your provider options are not limited by territorial lines so if you have multi-region locations, you can get best of class service.
+Also, vendor neutrality means your provider options are not limited by territorial lines so if you have multi-region locations, you can get the best of class service.

 The broad view of an independent advisor gives you a perspective you cannot get working one on one with a vendor.
 Operating strategically, an advisor has knowledge and data on a wide variety of equipment (e.g., not just Toshiba copiers, but Sharp, Canon, etc.).
 This knowledge and data can be verticalized and used to get the best service for you.